 A personnel file contains all the important information about an employee's history in an organization such as their appraisals, qualifications, raises, promotions, and any disciplinary hearings they might have attended.

-Not only is it essential for businesses to keep and maintain personnel files for all employees, it is mandatory in certain states in case a lawsuit is brought against them by a disgruntled or former employee.
+It is essential, mandatory in some states, for a business to keep and maintain personnel files for all employees in case a lawsuit is brought against them by a disgruntled or former employee.

 Personnel File Checklist

 Basic Employee Information:

 - Name, address, phone number.

 - Emergency contact details.

 - Education verification (if applicable).

 - Education transcripts (if applicable).

 - Background check.